fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

   custom
 ```

-Depending on your previous use of, or lack thereof, Fluence CLI, you may witness the installation of multiple dependencies possibly including the [Rust toolchain](https://www.rust-lang.org/) which may take a minute.
+Depending on your previous use of Fluence CLI, you may witness the installation of multiple dependencies possibly including the [Rust toolchain](https://www.rust-lang.org/) which may take a minute.
 Eventually, you should see a message similar to:

 ```bash
 Successfully initialized Fluence CLI project template at <your path>/hello-world
 ```

-`cd` into the directory and look around a bit:
+`cd` into the directory and look around:

 ```bash
 $ tree -L 2 -a